• Menu

 The driver may or may not speak English.
 Consider printing the hotel name and address on a piece of paper or be prepared to type in the hotel name into his map app on his phone.

-Q. What is the free checked luggage allowance for Druk Air and Bhutan Airlines flights between Bangkok and Paro?
+Q. What is the free checked luggage allowance for Druk Air from Bangkok to Paro?

-A. Both airlines allow up to 30 kilos (66 pounds) of checked luggage.
+A. Druk Air allows up to 30 kilos (66 pounds) of checked luggage.
 As these planes are very small, only one carry-on item – such as a purse, a coat or a camera – will be allowed on board.
 All other luggage (including luggage that is normally considered carry-on on other planes, like a 22″ bag) will need to be checked and included in your checked luggage allowance.
 Excess luggage charges will apply if weight exceeds 30 kilos.
 Baggage restrictions can be found here.

 Q. Do I need to secure my own visa for Bhutan?

-A. No, we handle that at WanderTours and it is included in the cost of your tour.
+A. No, we handle the visa process and it is included in the cost of your tour.

-A. On the last day of the tour, our flight from Bhutan to Bangkok doesn’t usually arrive in Bangkok until 4:30 pm or later.
-We recommend that you book your international flight home for very late that night or that you consider staying in Bangkok for one night in case flights out of Paro are delayed (not uncommon).
+A. On the last day of the tour, our flight from Bhutan to Bangkok usually doesn’t arrive in Bangkok until late afternoon but, depending on the Druk Air schedule, this could be as late as 8:00 pm.
+We recommend that you book your international flight home for very late that night (or early the next morning) or that you consider staying in Bangkok for one night in case flights out of Paro are delayed (not uncommon).

 2. WHILE VISITING BHUTAN